 Necropolis: elements of the decoration: stucco, fresco and marble

 Bonsor and his friends found some 300 tombs, but the very large majority of them had been violated by looters, who damaged their decoration in addition to stealing works of art and funerary objects.
-You may wish to see the decorations in the Great Necropolis of Porto near Rome.
+You may wish to see the decorations of the Great Necropolis of Porto near Rome and of the necropolis of Tyre in Lebanon.

 The area of the necropolis included an amphitheatre which was partially excavated into the rock making use of the natural inclination of the land, and the rest of the building was completed with large ashlars.
 It is dated Ist century BC.
 It might have had a wooden structure to increase the number of seats.
 According to Bonsor it was used also as a theatre by erecting a wooden stage.
 This opinion was supported by the fact that the site of a proper theatre had not been identified yet.
 In 1995 however large walls were discovered inside the town which could have belonged to this public facility.